fddayan/log_tagger/README.md

 Now let say we want to print out the request URI and the date only

-We have to change our regular expresions that capture the groups and then specify what tags we want to display
+We have to change our regular expresions to capture the groups and then specify what tags we want to display

-We define a `Logtags`
+We would define a `Logtags` like

 ```ruby
 LogTagger.define do